Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-nth-child-selector-basics.md

 }
 ```

-The Result is that only the third element is selected for the styles:
+The result is that only the third element is selected for the styles:

 ![nth-child number selector](https://cdn.hashnode.com/res/hashnode/image/upload/v1603953090173/kNoTwk5wQ.png)